Isaac Paredes Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- Paredes has six doubles, four home runs and seven walks while batting .252.
+- Paredes has seven doubles, four home runs and seven walks while batting .254.

-- He has gone deep in 13.3% of his games this year, and 3.5% of his plate appearances.
+- Looking at the 34 games he has played this season, he's homered in four of them (11.8%), and in 3.2% of his trips to the plate.

-- Paredes has driven home a run in 10 games this year (33.3%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on three occasions..
+- Paredes has driven in a run in 11 games this year (32.4%), including four games with more than one RBI (11.8%).
+He has also driven in three or more of his team's runs in three contests.

-- In 14 of 30 games this year, he has scored, and four of those games included multiple runs.
+- In 15 of 34 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.